Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Surface gravity of a Killing horizon

 \section{Surface gravity of a Killing horizon}

-Let us verify the claim in Remark \ref{rmk: surface gravity} about the surface gravity of a Killing horizon:
+Let us verify the claim in Remark \ref{rmk: nowhere vanishing surface gravity} about the surface gravity of a Killing horizon:

-\begin{lemma} Consider a smooth spacetime $(M,g)$ satisfying the dominant energy condition, with a smooth lightlike hypersurface $\H \subset M$.
-If $W$ is a a smooth Killing vector field on $M$ such that $W|_\H$ is lightlike and tangent to $\H$, then there this a constant $\kappa \in \R$, such that
+\begin{lemma} Consider a smooth spacetime $(M,g)$, with a smooth connected lightlike hypersurface $\H \subset M$ and a smooth Killing vector field $W$ on $M$, such that $W|_\H$ is nowhere vanishing, lightlike and tangent to $\H$.
+If \eqref{eq: constant surface gravity condition} is satisfied, then there is a constant $\kappa \in \R$, such that

 \end{lemma} \begin{proof} Using that $W|_\H$ is lightlike and tangent to $\H$, we compute that for all vector fields $X, Y$, tangent to $\H$, we have